 but understanding it enables consideration of much of the rest.

-- Exodus Didn't Happen in the 13th Century BC: Great!
-Almost everyone agrees, from secular Egyptologists who reject the Exodus outright, to the vast majority of biblical literalists, these all agree that the Exodus did not happen in the 13th century BC or, for that matter, at anytime in Egypt's New Kingdom period.
+- Exodus didn't happen in the 13th century BC: Great!
+Almost everyone agrees, from all secular Egyptologists who reject the Exodus outright to many biblical literalists, these agree that the Exodus did not happen in the 13th century BC or, for that matter, at any time in Egypt's New Kingdom period.
 Tim Mahoney's Patterns of Evidence film highlights the primary argument used by archaeologists, like Norma Franklin and Israel Finkelstein, to dismiss the evidence for any Israelite presence in ancient Egypt.
 Dennis Prager has given his assessment of their argument and here's Bob Enyart's summary: "The Exodus never happened, but when it never happened was in the 13th century BC."
 In fact, 1270 BC is the exact date that many say that the Exodus didn't happen!
-However, if the Exodus occurred earlier, closer to 1500 BC, even if it left behind the mountain of evidence documented in Mahoney's film and elsewhere, the "13th century argument" prejudices experts and excludes much hard evidence even from consideration.
+This non-sequitur concludes then that "Israel's origin" arises from "Palestine from approximately 1300 to 1000 BC."
+Why?
+Because of the date of an Exodus which never happened.
+However, if the Exodus occurred earlier, closer to 1500 BC, even if it left behind the mountain of evidence documented in Mahoney's film and elsewhere, the "13th-century argument" (aka the Ramesses Exodus Theory) prejudices experts and excludes much hard evidence even from consideration.

-* New York City Wasn't New York City Until Later: NYC wasn't "named" "New York" until 1664.
+* New York City wasn't New York City until later: NYC wasn't "named" "New York" until 1664.
 "York" is a British name and when the Dutch founded the settlement in 1624 in the region they called "New Netherland", they soon constructed "Fort Amsterdam" and named the island "New Amsterdam".
 Four decades later the King of England granted the land to the "Duke of York" and it became New York.
-Google's result, consistent with countless other references, is not in error because "New York City" did not exist in 1624.
+Google's date for the city's founding, consistent with countless other references, is considered valid even though "New York City" did not exist in 1624.
 (Istanbul was founded centuries before Christ as Byzantium, yet it's most common name was Constantinople from 330 A.D. until 1922.)
 It is so common that we often don't even think of it as anachronistic to use the current name for something even when referencing a time before that name came into use.
-Writing in Genesis, for example, Moses referred to God as YHWH describing events that occurred before he learned God's name in Exodus, and the land of Ramses was mentioned.
+Jesus and the New Testament writers attributed the Pentateuch, the first five books of Scripture, to Moses (Acts 15:1 w Gen. 17; Mark 12:26, etc.) When writing Genesis, years after those events had occurred, naturally, Moses sometimes referred to God as YHWH, even though those events occurred long before he learned God's name in Exodus.
+In the same way, Genesis mentions the land of Ramses.

 * An ancient city known to be built by Semites was absorbed into Ramses: Significant excavation has been accomplished at a Semite city called Avaris.
 What was found is presented in the Exodus film Patterns of Evidence and summarized in the bullets just below.
 It is therefore of interest, as reported even by Wikipedia, that, "Avaris was absorbed into the new city of Pi-Ramesses constructed by Ramesses II (1279–1213 BC)..."
 Thus there is a known Semite association with the building of the early settlement beneath Ramesses.
 This relatively new information could explain the "Ramesses" anachronism and therefore should caution archaeologists against dismissing all patterns of evidence for the Exodus excavated at that location simply on the claim that such evidence belongs to a date prior to Pharaoh Ramses II.